-PIMCO Emerging Markets Bond Portfolio seeks

-maximum total return, consistent with

-preservation of capital and prudent investment

-management, by investing under normal

-circumstances at least 80% of its assets in Fixed

-Income Instruments that are economically tied

-to emerging market countries, which may be

-represented by forwards or derivatives such as

-options, futures contracts or swap agreements.

-"Fixed Income Instruments" include bonds,

-debt securities and other similar instruments

-issued by various U.S. and non-U.S. public- or

-private- sector entities, and may be

-denominated in non-U.S. currencies and the

-U.S. dollar.
-Portfolio strategies may change

-from time to time.
-Please refer to the Portfolio's

-current prospectus for more information

-regarding the Portfolio's strategy.
+seeks maximum total return, consistent with preservation of capital and prudent investment management, by investing under normal circumstances at least 80% of its assets in a diversified portfolio of fixed income securities that are issued or guaranteed by the U.S. Government, its agencies or government-sponsored enterprises ("U.S. Government Securities"), which may be represented by forwards or derivatives such as options, futures contracts or swap agreements.
+Assets not invested in U.S. Government Securities may be invested in other types of Fixed Income Instruments.
+"Fixed Income Instruments" include bonds, debt securities and other similar instruments issued by various U.S. and non-U.S. public- or private-sector entities.
+Portfolio strategies may change from time to time.
+Please refer to the Portfolio's current prospectus for more information regarding the Portfolio's strategy.